 How Daphne du Maurier's Rebecca inspired Lisa Gabriele's romantic thriller The Winters

-Writer, producer and director Lisa Gabriele — best known for the S.E.C.R.E.T. trilogy — puts a modern spin on a classic work with The Winters.
-It's inspired by the bestselling 1938 gothic novel Rebecca by Daphne du Maurier.
+Writer, producer and director Lisa Gabriele — best known for the S.E.C.R.E.T. trilogy — puts a modern spin on a classic work with the novel The Winters.
+It's inspired by the bestselling 1938 gothic tale Rebecca by Daphne du Maurier.

-The Winters is a romantic thriller about wealth, infatuation and a past that haunts a young woman who moves into her fiancé Max's ostentatious Long Island home after a short and fiery romance.
+The Winters is a thriller about wealth, infatuation and a past that haunts a young woman after she moves into her fiancé Max's ostentatious Long Island home after a short and fiery romance.

 "When you're a young woman reading a book like that, it's a marvellous thing to imagine being swept off your feet by a rich man and to be taken to a haunted mansion.
 I have had a long complicated and evolving relationship with Rebecca."

-"The idea for The Winters came around the autumn of 2016, a time that featured the dark days of the U.S. election and it seemed like things just weren't changing for women.
+"The idea for The Winters came around the autumn of 2016, a time that featured the dark days of the U.S. election.
+It seemed like things weren't changing for women.
 We saw the defeat of Hillary Clinton, the rise of the #MeToo movement and we had this uneasy sense that we weren't making any progress in the world.
 I wanted to ensure my main character had a strong presence and was a strong woman.
 I had to get off Twitter and away from the news for a while.

-"I started rewatching in my favourite old movies, including Rebecca, and just inflamed me all over again.
-I had this lightning bolt moment where I wanted to experiment with the idea of taking a young woman and put her through the wringer."
+"I started rewatching in my favourite old movies, including Rebecca, and it inflamed me all over again.
+I had this lightning bolt moment, where I wanted to experiment with the idea of taking a young woman and put her through the wringer."